ALX99/Arch-AI/README.md

 - Sudo configuration settings
   - Your user will be added to the wheels group which will have sudo access, which is enough for most people

-### Problems

-The `out` function is the same in both `install` and `setup`, but can't be placed in `sharedfuncs` since it uses variables set by the script.
-These variables can't be exported in the first script since we'll chroot to a different environment.